ItsJustPW/thbettingguys/content/collections/pages/cookies.md

         type: text
         text: 'The law states that we can store cookies on your device if they are strictly necessary for the operation of this site.
 For all other types of cookies we need your permission.'
   -
-    type: blockquote
-    content:
-      -
     type: paragraph
     content:
       -
         type: text
         text: 'This site uses different types of cookies.
 Some cookies are placed by third party services that appear on our pages.'
   -
     type: paragraph
   -